jlam55555/rps-random/README.md

 # rps-random
-A single-player rock-paper-scissors game against the computer
+A single-player rock-paper-scissors game against random moves from the computer

 ### Instructions
 Simply run `./rps_random` to start!